tzachiazo1/yoshi/docs/yoshi-server/react-binding.md

 sidebar_label: React Binding
 ---

-Instead of passing `HttpClient` all around, we can use Yoshi Server React API:
+Instead of passing `HttpClient` all around, we can use Yoshi Server's React API.

 ##### Istallation: